allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 Item | Qty
 :--------|  -----:
-Lab **Precision Lipid Profile Meter**s | 1 or 2  according to your needs
+**Lab Precision Lipid Profile Meter**s | 1 or 2  according to your needs
 Profile strip with full panel<br> **TG & HDL & LDL & Tot Chol** | 20 full panel strips
-Refills of strips easy to order |*LipidOne* rewards volume in strips & data Fast result of entire Lipid Panel|off a single blood droplet Glucose | 50 tests
+Refills of strips easy to order |*LipidOne* rewards volume in strips & data Fast result of full Lipid Panel|...off a single blood droplet Glucose | 50 tests
 Project subscription| 18 months
 Access to **graphing dashboard & analytics**| YES!
 Number of subjects to analyze| no limit|
 Insulin and C-Peptide Test Subscription|claim 33% rebate as member of Lipid-One|
-|**Andhra Pradesh Community Project!** | You help make it happen ... worldwide
+|**Andhra Pradesh Community Project!** | Your subscription helps make it happen ... worldwide
 -----------
 > **For even deeper insights into Metabolism, please read on:**
 >